 Loans & Other Credit Products

-More than anything else, MoneyLion is a lender who provides unsecured (you won’t have to have collateral) personal loans between $1,000 and $35,000, which can be used for whatever you want, without restrictions.
+More than anything else, MoneyLion is a lender who provides unsecured (you won’t be required to have collateral) personal loans between $1,000 and $35,000, which can be used for whatever you want, without restrictions.

-- MoneyLion Loans – If you have an excellent credit history, you may qualify for these prime loans at low interest rates (more about this in a second).
+- MoneyLion Loans – If you have an excellent (prime or near prime) credit history, you may qualify for these loans at low interest rates, which we’ll talk more about in a second.

-- LionLoans – If you need to take control of your finances and/or start building credit, these smaller loans might be ideal.
+- LionLoans – According to Tony, if you have a credit score lower than 580, or you need to take control of your finances with a starter loan, these smaller loans might be ideal.
+However, they’ll also come with higher interest rates.

 If you’re interested in one of these loans, MoneyLion claims you can check rates and receive a prequalification in 5 minutes, which won’t affect your credit score.
 If you decide to apply, they’ll then pull a “hard” inquiry.

-After approval, you’ll be able to sign your loan agreement electronically and the funds will generally deposited in your checking account the next business day.
+After approval, you’ll be able to sign your loan agreement electronically and the funds will generally be deposited into your checking account the next business day.

 What Interest Rates will You Pay on Your MoneyLion Loan?

-Compared to other installment/payday lenders, one of the unique things about MoneyLion is their rewards program, which is what we’ll discuss next.
+In addition to their simple, low fee structure, one of the unique things about MoneyLion is their rewards program, which is what we’ll discuss next.

 The MoneyLion Rewards Program

-Every time you “display financial responsibility” with your MoneyLion account, you’ll earn points that can be redeemed for various rewards, such as gift cards to popular stores like Best Buy, Starbucks, Amazon.com, and more—even up to a 25% discount on your loan’s APR.
+Every time you “display financial responsibility” and receive endorsements on your MoneyLion account, you’ll earn rewards, such as gift cards to popular stores like Amazon, Walmart, Best Buy, Starbucks, and more— and credits when you receive endorsements that can get you up to a 15% discount on your loan’s APR.

 Important note: The rate reductions above are percentages off the APR—not discounts off the APR itself.
-For example, if you qualify for an APR of 20% and are a Bronze member, then your resulting APR will be 18% (not 10%).
-Points have no expiration date.
+For example, if you qualify for an APR of 20% and have 30 or more Endorsements for a 15% discount, then your resulting APR will be 17%.

 - View transactions across all your accounts